StrickTechnologies/Strick.PlusCon/README.md

 ```
 ![Example - Menu 2 (main menu)](https://raw.githubusercontent.com/StrickTechnologies/Strick.PlusCon/master/SampleImages/ex_menu_2-1.png)
 ![Example - Menu 2 (sub menu)](https://raw.githubusercontent.com/StrickTechnologies/Strick.PlusCon/master/SampleImages/ex_menu_2-2.png)

+## Grid

+A `Grid` consists of rows and columns of data that is displayed in a tabular format.
+Each Column is sized automatically to fit its widest content.
+In addition to the rows and columns, grids can also have a `Title`, `Subtitle` and `Footer`.
+The titles are centered above the rows/columns, the footer is centered beneath the rows/columns.

+The appearance and layout of the grid's columns, rows, and cells can be customized through the
+use of properties available at the various levels.
+The styling for the titles and footer can also be customized.

+To create a grid, use the `Grid` class.
+Add columns and rows.
+Then use the `Show` method to display the grid.

 ## Background and Inspiration
 Some of the things in this utility (`W` and `WL` in particular) are things I've dragged around from project to project for years -- just generally copy/pasting into a new project whenever I finally tired of typing "Console.WriteLine" (intellisense notwithstanding) over and over.
 These things are generally used informally for basic testing, and to aid in creating and debugging unit tests.